The IISS Shangri-La Dialogue: 17th Asia Security Summit

 Interview rooms can be booked on request, subject to availability.
 To book a slot for an interview room, please email [email protected] or speak to a member of staff in the Media Room.

-Details of attending Delegates, press conferences, photo opportunities and other media events will be posted on the media pages of the IISS website and the Dialogue App, which will be released on 1 June.
+Details of attending Delegates, press conferences, photo opportunities and other media events will be posted on the media pages of the IISS website and the Dialogue App.
 You will also receive email updates to the address you supply at registration.

 Transcripts of speeches will be sent to the IISS website and App as soon as they are released by the government delegations.
 We cannot guarantee any window of time or even the release of the speech.
 If 'as delivered' is going to be a time-sensitive matter for you or you require one of our translated languages, we encourage the use of tape recorders that can be plugged into the media equipment in the Media Room or the multi-box in the Ballroom.